 Students' clinical skills are also evaluated in courses Methods I, II, and III in conjunction with the Practicum courses.
 Students are required to complete all transcriptions/recordings and requirements in Methods I, II, and III before they are permitted to proceed to Internship.
-In cases where students have not turned in a transcription but have finished Practicum III; they still will not be permitted to register for Internship I until those assignments are completed.
-The Clinical Training team will work closely with the Methods instructors to ensure clarity and support throughout the process of securing missing assignments necessary for advancement.
+In cases where students have not turned in a transcription but have finished practicum hours; they still will not be permitted to register for/ begin internship until those assignments are completed.
+The Clinical Training team will work closely with the Methods instructorsto ensure clarity and support throughout the process of securing missing assignments necessary for advancement.